Tochemey/goakt/readme.md

 * To remove nodes, kindly remove them one at a time.
 Remember to have a healthy cluster you will need at least three nodes running.

 The cluster engine depends upon the [discovery](./discovery/iface.go) mechanism to find other nodes in the cluster.
-At the moment only the [kubernetes](https://kubernetes.io/docs/home/) [api integration](./discovery/kubernetes) is provided and fully functional.
+At the moment the following providers are implemented:
+* the [kubernetes](https://kubernetes.io/docs/home/) [api integration](./discovery/kubernetes) is provided and fully functional.
+* the static provider

 ### Kubernetes Discovery Provider setup